 When you have your complaint prepared, contact your Forex brokerage firm on their website.
 The best Forex broker will have a ‘Live chat’ option through which you can contact one of their representatives at any time by sending instant messages.
 Be very precise about your complaint and provide any documents you have to support your claim.

 Some of these ‘suspicious’ transactions are actual mistakes made by the broker’s system, and most Forex brokers will accept responsibility and make the necessary adjustments to your account.
-Things aren’t always so easy, though, and there are other brokers who may have actually defrauded you knowingly.
-If you have the facts on your side, you will notice the representative faltering in their replies by maybe claiming you are either making it up, delaying in their responses or another kind of excuse.
+Things aren’t always so easy, though, and other brokers may have defrauded you knowingly.
+If you have the facts on your side, you will notice the representative faltering in their replies by maybe claiming you are either making it up, delaying their responses, or another kind of excuse.

 Sure, even the ethical broker may require some time to confirm from their side that the documents you produced are authentic, but a fraudulent broker will become obvious by the length of their delays.
 Remember, these brokerage firms have entire teams of employees to check the information, and delays only show some reluctance on their part.